niksheridan/niksheridan.github.io/README.md

 Thought log and decision reference repository.

-None of the infromation on these pages should be specific to a client or particular product.
+None of the information on these pages should be specific to a client, project or particular product.
 Care has been made to ensure sensitive topics are not available in the public domain.